 - Promising - Average recency, frequency, and monetary scores

-- Needs Attention - User has spent good amount but long ago (not visited recently)
+- Needs Attention - User has spent a good amount but long ago (not visited recently)

 - About To Sleep - Below average recency, frequency, and monetary values